Dubjay18/Dubjay18/README.md

 <br /> <br />
 # 💫 About Me:
-🌀 I'm Jeje Yanfunmi, Software Engineer.
+🌀 I'm Jeje Yanfunmi(Jay), Software Engineer.
 Problem Solver.
 Dream Weaver.
 I code to shape ideas into reality, navigating the chaos with TypeScript, Golang, and a hint of Python.<br/>
 ⚡ Philosophy:
 In code, I trust.
 Everything else is an abstraction.